tinydew4/gitbookio-documentation/editor/workflows.md

 ## Conclusion

 Of course, branches are not reserved for a single use.
 Feel free use them as you see fit, and to mix workflows, or make up your own workflow!
-You can even suggest one to add to this documentation by [emailing us](mailto:contact@gitbook.com).
+You can even suggest one to add to this documentation by [emailing us](mailto:contact@gitbook.com) or [using GitHub issues](https://github.com/GitbookIO/documentation/issues).